 NCATS is committed to including diverse patient and community perspectives in all phases of translational science, from basic research to public health implementation.
-To facilitate and advance robust dialogue and meaningful collaboration, NCATS staff will host NCATS Day 2018: Engaging Patients and Communities for Smarter Science on the NIH main campus in Bethesda, Maryland, on Sept.
+To facilitate and advance robust dialogue and meaningful collaboration, NCATS staff hosted NCATS Day 2018: Engaging Patients and Communities for Smarter Science on the NIH main campus in Bethesda, Maryland, on Sept.
 28, 2018.

 2018 Event Information